How to find a herbalist

 If your goal is to achieve optimum health with herbalism, make sure your chosen practitioner is a professional.
 Most professionals will offer a quick chat so that you can get to know each other prior to a full consultation.

 Another way to find someone to work with is to ask people you know.
 A good recommendation can be even more important if you are looking for herbal health care for a specific condition.

 In many areas, there are often support groups that get together and discuss natural remedies for a particular condition.
 So, joining a support group could be an excellent way to determine if anyone has seen someone in the herbal community for your specific health issue.

 However, finding someone with the same ailments as you does not mean that their herbal remedy is correct for you.
 You see, the best herbal health care includes a bespoke treatment made specifically for you.
 Or at the very least, a carefully chosen combination of herbal products.
 In other words, a herb mixture tailored to your constitution, medical history and current conventional medicine.
 So, herbal formulas are rarely the same, even for a patient with the same malady as you.

 Another ideal way to find a reputable herbal therapist is to check on the registers of professional associations.

-In the UK, the longest-running professional herbalist association is the National Institute of Medical Herbalists (NIMH).
-They have high standards for application for membership and demand continuing professional development to maintain that membership.
+In the UK, the longest-running association is the National Institute of Medical Herbalists (NIMH).
+They have high standards for membership and demand continuing professional development to maintain that membership.